Sweet and Sticky Char Siu (Chinese BBQ Pork)

 Once the meat is done (when it reaches an internal temperature of 145F (62C)), let it rest for 10-15 minutes, cut it up and enjoy! :)

 - Depending on your oven, the heat may vary.
-If you notice that you are not getting much of a char on your char siu, set the oven to broil and broil each side for 5 minutes (10 minutes in total) at the very end when the meat has finished cooking.
-Make sure you don't leave the area and watch the oven while it is broiling so it doesn't burn too much.
+If you notice that you are not getting much of a char on your char siu, set the oven to broil and broil each side for 3-5 minutes (6-10 minutes in total) at the very end when the meat has finished cooking.
+Make sure you don't leave the area and watch the oven while it is broiling since it can burn very quickly.

 Serving: 1Serving | Calories: 706kcal | Carbohydrates: 21g | Protein: 59g | Fat: 44g | Sodium: 546mg | Sugar: 17g